Hot Fuzz poster

 The inciting incident occurs at 12 minutes when Angel arrives in Sandford and discovers it's the polar opposite of London - peaceful, quaint, seemingly crime-free.
 His skills appear useless here.
 He meets the incompetent Danny Butterman, son of the Chief Inspector, who will be his partner..
 At 10% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 27 minutes marks the transition into Act II, occurring at 22% of the runtime.
-This reveals the protagonist's commitment to Angel chooses to investigate properly when George Merchant and Eve Draper die in what's ruled an accident.
+This shows the protagonist's commitment to Angel chooses to investigate properly when George Merchant and Eve Draper die in what's ruled an accident.
 Despite pressure from Chief Butterman and the town to accept the "accident" verdict, Angel actively decides to pursue the truth, believing it's murder.
 This launches him into investigating Sandford's dark underbelly., moving from reaction to action.

 The Collapse moment at 79 minutes (65% through) represents the emotional nadir.
 Here, The entire Neighborhood Watch Alliance, including Chief Inspector Butterman, is revealed as the conspiracy of murderers, killing anyone who threatens Sandford's "Village of the Year" status.
 Angel is attacked, nearly killed.
 His trust in the community is destroyed.
 He's told Danny was "helping" set him up.
 His mentor figure (the Chief) is the villain.
-Everything he believed about Sandford dies., illustrates the protagonist at their lowest point.
+Everything he believed about Sandford dies., indicates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 87 minutes initiates the final act resolution at 72% of the runtime.
 Danny arrives and reveals he wasn't part of the conspiracy - he's on Angel's side.
 This is the key information Angel needed.
 Angel realizes he doesn't have to work alone anymore.
 He combines his London skills with Danny's knowledge and loyalty.
 "Let's be heroes."
 They gear up with the castle weapons for the final confrontation - partners, finally., demonstrating the transformation achieved throughout the journey.